scrm/scrm/README.md

 ## Citation
 _scrm_ is described in the manuscript

-> Paul R. Staab, Sha Zhu, Dirk Metzler and Gerton Lunter,
+> Paul R. Staab, Sha Zhu, Dirk Metzler and Gerton Lunter.
 > scrm: efficiently simulating long sequences using the approximated coalescent
 > with recombination.
 Submitted to Bioinformatics, 2014.